Contribute to the development of the Core

 Here are the basics to know :

 Before submitting a PR, update your alpha to verify that the bug has not already been fixed.
-And sync your github.
+And sync your github repository.

-Check that what you fixed does not cause other bugs.
-Most Core functions are called by different Front-End pages or by other Core functions, and by plugins.
-Do a search on the Core to see/understand where the functions are used, and if in doubt, expose the concern and your correction on Community.
+Check that what you are fixing does not cause other bugs.
+Most of the Core functions are called by different Front-End pages or by other Core functions and plugins.
+Do a search on the Core to see/understand where the functions are used and, if in doubt, expose the problem and your correction on Community.

 Github branches